Learning communities (Greenhouses)

 Youth Greenhouse

 A woman smiles at the camera.
-A Lego creation is on the table in front of herThe Youth Greenhouse launched in October 2021 and has sinced gathered its teams to think about next steps.
+A Lego creation is on the table in front of herThe Youth Greenhouse launched in October 2021.
 Hospitality is a really important part of what this Greenhouse offers to teams, as well as time and space to reflect on where they are now and where they would like to be.

-Below are some reactions from some of the teams who came to the first launch:
+Below are some reactions from some of the teams who joined the Greenhouse:

 “Greenhouse was really encouraging!
 The activities and time out to reflect gave me even more enthusiasm to move ahead with where God is taking this project, and meeting the community helped solidify the importance of these groups throughout God’s family.”

 "I found it really helpful and uplifting!
 You both organised and led it really well and I was really impressed.
-So thanks again!
-I have put the next one in my diary."
+So thanks again!"

-"I was really impressed with our first in-person Greenhouse meeting.
+"I was really impressed.
 Olly and Emma had a warm welcome with refreshments, followed by an interactive game to gage what we wanted to get out of the meeting.
 All the concerns and curiosities were either met by their talk, by general chat or by many opportunities for questions and answers.
 I came away feeling engaged, empowered and with a clear mind of what the project was about and what their aims were for the future.
 The curry was pretty good too!"

 If you want to explore reaching out to unchurched young people in your parish, then get in touch with Ian and he will be happy to chat and possibly link you in to the Greenhouse.